-- An individual retirement account described in section 408(a) of the Code; - A Roth individual retirement account described in section 408A of the Code; - A qualified plan/trust described in section 401(a) of the Code; - An annuity plan described in section 403(a) of the Code; - An annuity contract described in section 403(b) of the Code; - A plan maintained by a governmental entity or agency under section 457(b) of the Code.
+- An individual retirement account described in section 408(a) of the Code; - An individual retirement annuity (other than an endowment contract) described in section 408(b) of the Code; - A Roth individual retirement account described in section 408A of the Code; - A qualified plan/trust described in section 401(a) of the Code; - An annuity plan described in section 403(a) of the Code; - An annuity contract described in section 403(b) of the Code; - A plan maintained by a governmental entity or agency under section 457(b) of the Code.

 Final Average Compensation - If you are an active participant after December 31, 2017, this is your average monthly compensation over the 36-consecutive month period during the 120 months immediately preceding the last date on which you are an active participant that produces the highest average.
-If you are not an active participant after December 31, 2017, this means your average monthly compensation over the 36-consecutive month period during the 120 months immediately preceding the end of your covered employment that produces the highest average.
+If you are not an active participant after December 31, 2017, this means your average monthly compensation over the 36-consecutive month period during the 120 months immediately preceding the and a verage monthly compensation over the 36-consecutive month period during the 120 months immediately preceding the end of your covered employment that produces the highest average.